-Just when you think you’ve seen it all you'll cruise south down California’s legendary Pacific Coast Highway before you skid into the neon city of Las Vegas!
+Just when you think you’ve seen it all you'll cruise south down California’s legendary Pacific Coast Highway before you skid into the neon city of Las Vegas.

 Let the wide open spaces enthral as you discover Utah, the Grand Canyon State of Arizona and New Mexico.
 Then its cowboy hats at the ready as you cross into larger than life Texas.
 And we’re not done yet as the music, bayous, plantation homes and mouth-watering cuisine of the Deep South are soon upon you.
 Next comes the Atlantic coast and the gentle southern cities of Savannah and Charleston.

-On you travel through the stunning Carolinas and into historic Virginia with the Blue Ridge Mountains and Shenandoah National Park as the backdrop.
+Travel through the stunning Carolinas and into historic Virginia with the Blue Ridge Mountains and Shenandoah National Park as the backdrop.
 You’re on your way to nation's capital, Washington DC.
 We’re in the home stretch now with just time to include 'The Cradle of the Nation', Philadelphia, home to the Liberty Bell before completing the tour back in New York City.

 This is it, THE major USA highlights in one spectacular itinerary.
-The PER PERSON price includes flights, accommodation throughout, 85 days fully inclusive car hire and Amtrak train travel.

 This road trip kicks off without the car because you’ll want to walk and ride and sniff the air in the city that never sleeps, New York.

 Enjoy an open-top bus tour, the view from the Empire State Building, a carriage ride around Central Park or a Broadway Show.
-Times Square is always buzzing and a trip around Macy's flagship store is mandatory!
+Times Square is always buzzing and a trip around Macy's flagship store is mandatory.